Data Engineering Prep Plan (2, 8, or 16 Weeks)

 Skipping behavioral preparation.
 Behavioral rounds get treated as conversation rather than something to prepare for.
 The result tends to be rambling, vague examples, or recall failures under pressure.
 Stories should be written, rehearsed, and timed before the loop.

-Study Plan FAQ
+Prep Plan FAQ

-Which study plan should I choose?+
+Which prep plan should I choose?+

-Should I study SQL or Python first?+
+Should I focus on SQL or Python first?+

 How do I know when I am ready for interviews?+